 File: the evolution of the fashion and luxury sector

 It's a big mess.
-The world is changing - not always for the better - and we need to keep up with the changes, but there is a way to do it!
+The world is changing - not always for the better - and we have to keep up with the changes, but there is a way to do it!

-As Karl Lagerfeld bluntly says, fashion and luxury are currently experiencing a period of turbulence.
-An exponential number of brands are being created with more or less success, the supply is constantly increasing and much faster than the demand.
-We then find a consumer who is often lost, whether they are shopping at Chevignon or Gucci.
+As Karl Lagerfeld puts it bluntly, fashion and luxury are currently going through a period of turbulence.
+An exponential number of brands are being created with varying degrees of success, supply is constantly increasing and much faster than demand.
+We then find a consumer who is often lost, whether he is shopping at Chevignon or Gucci.

 karl lagerfeld young

 Ah!
-How far Karlito's youth is.
-At that time, there were only two collections per year and Haute-Couture was flourishing...
+How far away Karlito's youth is.
+At that time, there were only two collections per year and Haute Couture was flourishing...

-I suggest, first of all, that we draw up certain observations and understand their consequences on brands and our relationship with fashion.
-Then, we will see that new economic models appear in all ranges, risking profoundly changing the face of this sector.
+I suggest that we first make some observations and understand their consequences for brands and our relationship with fashion.
+Then, we will see that new economic models are appearing in all ranges, which risk profoundly changing the face of this sector.

-Fast fashion: when fashion and luxury move too quickly
+Fast fashion: when fashion and luxury move too fast

 You will have noticed: fashion focuses more on quantity than quality today and the impact on the consumer is real.
 Despite what one might believe, the world of luxury is not spared...